ITISFoundation/ti-planning-tool-manual/docs/services/s4l_post_processing.md

 **_Summary_**:

-_In addition to the predefined exposure visualizations of the second step, free exploration using the full visualization and analysis power of Sim4Life:web (ZMT Zurich MedTech AG) [add link here] is optionally possible which includes volume rendering, streamline extraction, masking, projecting, calculation of derived quantities, etc._
+_In addition to the predefined exposure visualizations of the second step, free exploration using the full visualization and analysis power of [Sim4Life](https://zmt.swiss/sim4life/) (ZMT Zurich MedTech AG) is optionally possible which includes volume rendering, streamline extraction, masking, projecting, calculation of derived quantities, etc._

 ----